haleematallat/inference-pipeline/README.md

 - The optional Triton configuration is an extension point, not a working default backend.
 - No training workflow is included; this sample concentrates on correct, reusable inference.

-## Security, privacy, and reproducibility

-No credentials, private endpoints, model weights, or company-specific deployment data are required.
-Keep secrets in environment variables, never commit camera URLs containing credentials, validate model artifacts before loading, and avoid logging URLs that may contain passwords.

-The demo fixes Python, NumPy, and PyTorch random seeds.
-It uses a deterministic encoder and tracked PPM images, so it runs without external artifacts.
-Applications requiring byte-for-byte environments should add a platform-specific lock file.